Ancient Origins

 Teotihuacan's anonymity is its deepest mystery.
 The builders of one of the ancient world's greatest cities chose — or were forced — to leave no legible record of who they were.
 The city was deliberately burned around 550 AD, its palaces and elite structures torched while residential areas seem to have been left intact.
 This suggests internal conflict rather than external conquest, but we don't know who the factions were or what the burning meant.

-The mica and mercury get the most attention in alternative archaeology, but the more interesting puzzle might be simpler: how did a city of 100,000 people function with what appears to be either no centralized ruler or a very different form of governance than anything else we know from the ancient world?
-The absence of royal tombs and clear dynastic imagery suggests Teotihuacan may have been organized around collective or religious authority rather than individual kingship.
+The mica and mercury draw the most attention, but they sit inside a stranger puzzle: how did a city of 100,000 people function with what appears to be either no centralized ruler or a form of governance unlike anything else we know from the ancient world?
+The absence of royal tombs and clear dynastic imagery hints that Teotihuacan may have been organized around collective or religious authority rather than individual kingship — which would make it not just one of the largest cities of its age but one of the most quietly radical.
+We have the city.
+We don't have the people who agreed to build it that way.

 When you walk the Avenue of the Dead and climb the Pyramid of the Sun, the scale makes a real demand on you.
 Something genuinely extraordinary happened here — built by people whose names we don't know, for purposes we're still reconstructing, across a span of centuries.
-That's not an alien mystery.
-It's a human one, and somehow that makes it harder to let go of.
+Go stand at the foot of the Pyramid of the Sun, and let the city ask you its question directly: who does this, and tells no one why?

 Track the 1 site from this post on your map.